-Probabilistic and directed antibiotic therapy for CAP in cases of suspected or diagnosed atypical bacteria in adults.
+Table 7Probabilistic and directed antibiotic therapy for CAP in cases of suspected or diagnosed atypical bacteria in adults.

-Molecule (s) Allergy / alternative Legionellosis Macrolide If severe form or contraindication to macrolides: levofloxacin Mycoplasma pneumoniae Macrolide Cyclin • If contraindication to macrolides and cyclins: levofloxacin Chlamydophila pneumoniae Macrolide Cyclin - If contraindication to macrolides and cyclins: levofloxacin
+Antibiotic therapy in cases of atypical bacteria Molecule (s) Allergy / alternative Legionellosis Macrolide If severe form or contraindication to macrolides: levofloxacin Mycoplasma pneumoniae Macrolide Cyclin If contraindication to macrolides and cyclins: levofloxacin Chlamydophila pneumoniae Macrolide Cyclin If contraindication to macrolides and cyclins: levofloxacin met on D3, a three-day antibiotic regimen is recommended (Grade A-1).
+1